pantor/ruckig/README.md

 ## Installation

-Ruckig has no dependencies for practical usage.
+Ruckig has no dependencies (except for testing).
 To build Ruckig using CMake, just run

 ```bash
 mkdir -p build